iforfota7/oopp_project/docs/feedback/week-02/backlog-feedback.md

 >Mark: **Excellent**

-Feedback: Very good and clear subpoints!
+Feedback: Very good and clear sub-points!
 #### Tops:
 - I like that you talk about "having a permanent effect".
 - **Good**: The size is either small or they are explained in subsections.